-Mark A. Levine, MD, FACP, is Clinical Professor at the University of Colorado School of Medicine and the Colorado School of Public Health, teaching in areas of clinical geriatrics, quality, health systems and ethics.
-Dr. Levine served for many years as a delegate to the American Medical Association and as member and past chair of its Council on Ethical and Judicial Affairs, steward of the AMA Code of Medical Ethics.
+Mark A. Levine, MD, FACP, is Clinical Professor at the University of Colorado School of Medicine and the Colorado School of Public Health, and Faculty Associate in the Center for Bioethics and Humanities.
+He teaches in areas of clinical geriatrics, quality, health systems and ethics.
+Dr. Levine is a past chair of the American Medical Association’s Council on Ethical and Judicial Affairs, steward of the AMA Code of Medical Ethics.

 An alumnus of Rutgers College and Temple University School of Medicine, Dr. Levine completed residency training in Internal Medicine at the Hospital of the University of Pennsylvania and fellowship in Clinical Immunology at the University of Colorado.